albertovalverde/AI-Powered-MRI-Viewer/README.md

 ## Objective

 This project aims to revolutionize medical imaging analysis by integrating artificial intelligence to improve diagnostic accuracy and reduce analysis time, providing healthcare professionals with innovative and efficient tools.
+The tool is **powered by Google Gemini 2.0 API**, ensuring high-level AI processing for medical imaging, and includes voice command functionality for seamless interaction.

 ## Installation